guma44/GEOparse/README.rst

 TODO
 ----

 There is still work to do so any contribution is welcome.
+Any bug/error that you report will improve the library.

 The main issues are:

 * add checking for compatibility with SOFT files
 * expand GEOTypes objects with useful functions for differential expression analysis
 * share your idea
+* add more tests - that's always good idea :)